Learning Curves for Decision Making in Supervised Machine Learning: A Survey: A Framework to Categorise Learning Curves Methods for Decision Making

+Finally, at the sixth and most general level, we could ask for a model of the whole performance function \learningcurve, i.e., the model of the learning curves across all learners~\citep{swersky2014freezethawbo,klein2017fabolas,klein2017lcpredictionwithbnn}.
+Analogously, this question could be asked for the whole utility function \utilitycurve, which is arguably the most complex and general question that can be asked, although we are not aware of any works that have done so.

-Since all of the above questions are answered based on observational statistics, we can also merge noise and uncertainty aspects into the questions.
-In fact, all but the binary questions aim at estimating one or more quantities of the learning curve model.
-In the simplest case (blue layer, cf. Sec.~\ref{sec:background:models:pointestimates}), we only get point estimates, i.e. the estimate of \learningcurve at one or a set of points.
+Since all of the above questions are answered based on observational statistics, we can also consider noise and uncertainty aspects for the quantitative questions.
+In the simplest case (blue layer, cf. Sec.~\ref{sec:curvemodels:pointestimates}), we only get point estimates, i.e., the estimate of \learningcurve at one or a set of points.
 Since these estimates are always afflicted with uncertainty, it is reasonable to ask for quantifications of this uncertainty.
-One form is to express \emph{probabilistic bounds} like confidence intervals around \learningcurve~\cite{figueroa2012predictingsamplesize,koshute2021recommending,mohr2021fast,mohr2021towards} (cf. Sec.~\ref{sec:background:models:rangeestimates}).
-In the most general form, we can ask for a full \emph{belief model} of the learning curves, specifying a probability distribution over the values of \learningcurve at one point or a set thereof~\cite{swersky2014freezethawbo,domhan2015speedingup,klein2017fabolas,klein2017lcpredictionwithbnn} (cf. Sec.~\ref{sec:background:models:distributionestimates}).
+One form is to express \emph{strict bounds} as in the fourth layer, which may be derived from assumptions about the learning curve shape, e.g., convexity \citep{mohr2021towards,mohr2023fast}.
+Another form is to express \emph{probabilistic bounds} like confidence intervals around \learningcurve~\citep{figueroa2012predictingsamplesize,koshute2021recommending} (cf. Sec.~\ref{sec:curvemodels:rangeestimates}).
+In the most general form, we can ask for a full \emph{belief model} of the learning curves, specifying a probability distribution over the values of \learningcurve at one point or a set thereof~\citep{swersky2014freezethawbo,domhan2015speedingup,klein2017fabolas,klein2017lcpredictionwithbnn} (cf. Sec.~\ref{sec:curvemodels:distributionestimates}).